Mieczysław Kwiecień

-Mieczysław Tadeusz Kwiecień (born 15 June 1936 in Warsaw, died 14 September 2020 in Warsaw) was a Polish Pentecostal Protestant clergyman, Bible scholar, translator, and preacher at the Warsaw-Wola Congregation of the Pentecostal Church.
+Mieczysław Tadeusz Kwiecień (15 June 1936 – 14 September 2020) was a Polish Pentecostal Protestant clergyman, Bible scholar, translator, and preacher at the Warsaw-Wola Congregation of the Pentecostal Church.
 He graduated from the Christian Theological Academy (1960) and the University of Basel (1961).
 He served as the Head of the United Evangelical Church Bible School (1972–1981) and was a longtime dean and lecturer at the Warsaw Theological Seminary.
 He prepared a concordance for the Warsaw Bible and collaborated with religious magazines from three Protestant churches.

 Biography

 Mieczysław Tadeusz Kwiecień was born on 15 June 1936 in Warsaw.
 His father died in the Vaihingen concentration camp in December 1944.
 In 1953, he became a member of the Warsaw congregation of the United Evangelical Church in Poland.
 He studied theology at the Christian Theological Academy in Warsaw (1955–1960) and the University of Basel (1960–1961), where he attended lectures by Karl Barth and Oscar Cullmann.
 He married Bożena, an economist, with whom he had a daughter, Monika.

 In 1963, he became a preacher at the First Warsaw Congregation and, from 1984, at the Fourth Warsaw Congregation of the United Evangelical Church.
 In 1971, he joined the Church Council of the United Evangelical Church as a representative of Free Christians, serving until 1978.
 From 1972 to 1981, he led the reestablished Bible School, resigning due to pressure from Kazimierz Muranty, the Church Council secretary.
 Włodzimierz Rudnicki succeeded him in this role.
 In 1984, he and a group of Pentecostals formed their own congregation, the Warsaw-Wola Congregation of the Pentecostal Church.
 He remained a lecturer, teaching Old Testament Introduction, and was also interested in church history and Christian-Jewish dialogue.
 He mentored many generations of pastors and church workers.

 During the Polish People's Republic, he was surveilled by the secret police for 15 years.
 After the fall of communism, he chose not to learn who had informed on him.
 Adam Ciućka described him as a model Christian during that era.

 He died on 14 September 2020.
 His funeral took place on 23 September at the Evangelical Reformed Cemetery in Warsaw (Section 10-2-14).

 His daughter, Monika, was editor-in-chief of Jednota and the magazine Chrześcijanin (2002–2009).